wp-plugins/ik-facebook/readme.txt

 Nope!
 Thanks to the WordPress Transient API, all you have to do is sit back and relax and we'll do the rest!

+= I Want All Of My Posts Visible -- Not Contained In A Box! =

+Try using the "No Style" theme -- this will output everything in a list.
+You can also turn off the Like Button, Feed Title, and Profile Pic to have it look more like a list of posts.

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.8.8 =
+* Interface Updates
+* Feature: Images in Feed Link to Full Sized Versions
+* Feature: Updates Themes to include No Style and Default Style.
+The No Style Theme includes no CSS at all -- everything fully inherits from your website.
+The Default Theme includes basic styles to adjust the layout of the items of the feed - no colors are applied.
+* Fix: No longer upsize thumbnails in the feed to larger than their starting size, when the options to fix the Feed Image height or width are set.

 = 1.8.7 =
 * Minor Updates